Powered by .id (informed decisions) for City of Banyule

 Due to the long history of urban development in Banyule and lack of greenfield sites, any future growth occur predominantly from the redevelopment of strategic sites (such as the recently development College Views estate), or through policies which seek to encourage growth in key locations such as activity centres or around railway stations.
-Heidelberg and Ivanhoe are forecast to accommodate most new dwellings over the period 2011-2031, as there are specific policies (structure plans) to encourage densification.
+Heidelberg, Ivanhoe and Greensborough are forecast to accommodate most new dwellings over the period 2016-2041, as there are specific policies (structure plans) to encourage densification.
 Within the Structure Plan areas there is likely to be apartment and medium density town house type development.
-This is further encouraged by the imposition of a Neighbourhood Residential Zone over approximately 34% of residential zoned land within the City, limiting the level of future infill development.
+This is further encouraged by the imposition of a Neighbourhood Residential Zone over a significant proportion of the City, limiting the level of future infill development.
 Within areas subject to this zoning, future dwelling gain will be limited dual occupancies; within the remaining residential areas, development is also likely to be relatively low scale and limited to townhouse style dwellings and villa units.
-In contrast to this, suburbs such as Ivanhoe East, Lower Plenty and Eaglemont offer very little scope for development (owing to a combination of heritage and character, lot size and street layout factors) and hence are not expected to record much growth in the period to 2036.
+In contrast to this, suburbs such as Ivanhoe East, Lower Plenty and Eaglemont offer very little scope for development (owing to a combination of heritage and character, lot size and street layout factors) and hence are not expected to record much growth in the period to 2041.